Kathmandu Valley Tour

 Tips for Staff.

 The first time in Nepal, My son convinced me to come and see a part of the world.
-I’ve never traveled before, and sooner than later I was in the chaotic city of Kathmandu.
+I’d never traveled before, and sooner than later I was in the chaotic city of Kathmandu.

 I would love to return in a fitter shape (54-year-old male) in order to hit the road for a trek or two.
 I highly recommend Chandra and his Himalaya Guide Nepal Pvt.
 Ltd. team.